Aitken

 Employers will be required to provide casual employees with a new Casual Employees Information Statement, which will include their rights under the Bill, when they commence employment.

-In summary, under the proposed amendments the practical reality and true nature of the relationship must be considered including how the contract is performed.
-How the contract is written will not solely or predominantly determine the nature of the relationship and how the contract is performed will.
+In summary, under the proposed amendments, in determining whether the employment is casual, the practical reality and true nature of the relationship must be considered including how the contract is performed rather than the terms of the employment contract.

-Under the new regime, casual employees who have been employed for 6 months, or 12 months for small businesses, whose employment is ongoing and not casual, can give written notification to their employer that they would like to change their employment status from casual to permanent, full or part time.
-It is no longer up to the employer to do so.
+Under the new regime, casual employees who have been employed for 6 months, or 12 months for small businesses, whose employment is ongoing and not casual, can give written notification to their employer that they would like to change their employment status from casual to permanent, full or part time provided:

-• the employment is still casual (see the dot points above);
+• the employment is still casual (see the new definition of casual employment above);

 • there are fair and reasonable operational grounds for rejecting e.g. if substantial changes in the way the employer’s enterprise is operated would be required; or